KittyGiraudel/react-a11y-dialog/README.md

 * **Type**: string
 * **Mandatory**: true
 * **Default value**: —
 * **Description**: The title of the dialog, mandatory in the document to provide context to assistive technology.
-Could be hidden (while remaining accessible) with CSS though.
+Could be [hidden with CSS](https://hugogiraudel.com/2016/10/13/css-hide-and-seek/) (while remaining accessible).

 ---